emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Use existing-middleware.md

 # Use existing middleware

-There are multiple ways to use middleware.
+Middleware can be used in various ways.
 For example, lets try to use [compression](https://github.com/expressjs/compression) middleware:

 1. Install compression middleware: `npm install compression`